American Pale Ale

 A “sessionable” interpretation of the classic American IPA, the session IPA is lower in terms of ABV yet still dominated by hop-forward flavours such as citrus, tropical fruit and pine.
 Lighter in terms of body and mouthfeel and typically under 5%, session IPAs are a highly-drinkable alternative to more potent craft beers.

 Sours come in many different varieties.
 Lambic, Gose, Geuze, Berliner Weisse, Flanders Red, all are examples of sour craft beer styles that are likely to pleasantly surprise your taste buds and offer a distinctly different beer experience.
 Wild yeast strains and bacteria (don’t worry, it’s good bacteria!) help sour the beer and gift a “funky” flavour profile.
 Wine and cider lovers will find lots to love about sour beer due to similarities such as refreshingly tart flavours and a dry mouthfeel.
+Discover a selection of our favourite sensational sour brews here.

 Porters use malted barley while stouts use unmalted roasted barley creating more evident coffee flavours.
 Fruity esters as less apparent within stouts than porters, however expect a good degree of bitterness and citrus notes derived from the hops.
 Rich, warming and versatile when pairing with food such as roast meats, spicy chilli, blue cheeses and indulgent desserts.